 Reality

 Balloons pop.
 Balloons deflate.
 Their pieces fall to the ground or lodge in trees and bushes.
 Colors fade.
-The physicality of the balloon is fragile.
-The balloon is designed for a short life span and then succumbs to the forces of nature and collapses.
+The balloon's physicality is fragile.
+The balloon is designed for a short lifespan and succumbs to the forces of nature, collapsing.

 Your body is not a balloon.
-It can be strong, and healthy and survive many harsh experiences.
+It can be strong and healthy and survive many harsh experiences.
 It can be lovely, and uplifting and provide you with joy - the joy and exuberance of health.

 Eating Disorder Thinking

-When your body responds realistically to the treatment you give it by becoming skeletal, gaining weight, bleeding, getting sick, suffering weak or broken bones or worse, you feel betrayed.
+When your body responds realistically to the treatment you give it by becoming skeletal, gaining weight, bleeding, getting sick, suffering weak or broken bones, or worse, you feel betrayed.
 The reality is that your eating disorder thinking lied to you.
 If you are in the thick of your illness, you believe your body is betraying you.
 Your pretty balloons are falling.

 Key to Recovery